Menu Allergy Menu

 Special diets and food allergens

 Don’t think that your child can’t enjoy Aspens great food if they have a special diet - they are an important part of their catering service.
-They can provide food if they have an intolerance, an allergy, or require an alternative due to religious beliefs.
+They can provide food to meet everyone's needs.

 Legislation requires caterers to provide allergen information on food sold that is served ‘unpackaged’.
 Aspens already cater for lots of children with allergies and we regularly check the information from suppliers to see if there have been any ingredient changes.